+Pope Francis makes first public appearance in 5 weeks as he leaves hospital

-Pope Francis leaves hospital after first public appearance in five weeks
+Pope Francis leaves hospital after five weeks of treatment

 Pope calls for an immediate end to the Israeli bombardment of Gaza as he was released from Gemelli hospital.

-Pope Francis has left Gemelli University Hospital in Rome, shortly after making his first public appearance following a five-week long hospitalisation.
+Pope Francis has arrived home at the Vatican after leaving the Gemelli University Hospital in Rome, shortly after making his first public appearance following a five-week long hospitalisation for life-threatening bout of pneumonia.

 The 88-year-old, who was admitted on February 14, greeted his well-wishers on Sunday from a balcony of Gemelli hospital before his discharge.